MSJYYT/tensorflow-nlp/README.md

 			Reflection:

-			we process text on character level and have not considered the word boundary information
+				we process text on char level and have not considered the word boundary information

 				because word segmentation can bring segmentation errors (but less sequential path)

 				BERT implicitly considers the word boundary information in its pretraining process

 				perhaps this is one of the reasons of its empirical improvement
 			```

 	* [Spoken Language Understanding（对话理解）](https://github.com/zhedongzheng/finch#spoken-language-understanding)